-We require each camper to dress in a way that reflects respect for the camp's environment and meets acceptable standards of cleanliness, neatness, and modesty.
-We suggest that families and campers discuss levels of appropriateness before arriving at camp, and to remember that camp is a place where we play in the dirt, get wet, sweat, and play.
+We require each camper to dress in a way that reflects respect for the environment of camp, and meets generally acceptable standards of cleanliness, neatness, and modesty.
+We suggest that families and campers discuss levels of appropriateness before arriving at camp, and remember that camp is a place where we play in the dirt, get wet, sweat, and play.

 Please note that shirts or other clothing with inappropriate wording or graphics will not be permitted.
 This includes clothing that uses sexually explicit or profane language or promotes the use of alcohol, drugs, or smoking.
-Regarding bathing suits, shirts, skirts, shorts, etc., camp staff may ask a participant to change his/her clothing if deemed inappropriate.
+With regards to bathing suits, shirts, skirts, shorts, etc., camp staff may ask a participant to change his/her clothing if deemed inappropriate.